CHIEF OF PARTY - DEVELOPMENT FOOD SECURITY ACTIVITIES (DFSA)

 Knowledge and Experience / Qualification and Transferable Skills

 - Demonstrated ability to build and maintain relationships with host governments, donors, other donor-funded projects and stakeholders, local organizations and partners.
+Experience with consortium management is preferred.

 - Experience managing programmatic and financial reporting requirements.